-8.6 Project Monitoring and Evaluation
+8.6.
+Project Monitoring & Evaluation

-The CSR Committee will institute a transparent monitoring mechanism for implementation of the CSR projects or programs or activities undertaken by DB.
+The CSR Committee will institute a transparent monitoring mechanism for implementation of the CSR projects or programs or activities undertaken by the Company.
 The monitoring process will include the following:

 - I. Regular reports by the Grantee funds utilisation reports, beneficiary progress report, intermediate and final impact reports, Audited annual reports

 - II.
 Annual monitoring visits

 - III.
-A separate project evaluation report.
+A separate project evaluation report